 Minimizes Urinary Tract Infections

-This is the percentage of patients who have had a urinary tract infection.
-Urinary tract infections are considered by many experts to be an indicator of nursing care .
-UTI's are routinely linked to a facility with worst hygiene practices.
-Nevertheless, this statistic could be misleading for certain nursing homes due to inconsistent reporting standards for these infections.
+This gauges the percent of long-term care patients who suffered from UTI's.
+UTI's could be an indicator of poor nursing care.
+Nevertheless, this metric could be skewed for certain nursing homes due to inconsistent reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication